gradle/native-platform/readme.md

 * Fire events when terminal size changes.
 * Fire events when files change.
 * Expose system keystores and authentication services.
+* Expose a mechanism for generating a temporary directory.